 Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
 This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

-Promotion of open education resource (OER)content and applications
+Promotion of open education resource (OER)content and applications.

+Ensuring the integration of ICT in all the educational levels.

 Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.